cs50nestm/cs50labs/placeholders/README.md

 # Printf Placeholders

+In this lab you will learn:

+- Why we use placeholders
+- How to use a placeholder to format a variable for `printf`
+- Different placeholders for different data types
+- Using multiple placeholders in one statement

 ## What is a Placeholder?

 One way of using `printf` is to simply type some text, surrounded by double quotes, inside of parentheses as in: